-The club provides opportunities to train on roads, trail & track all year round.
+Normally (pre pandemic) the club provides opportunities to train on roads, trail & track all year round.
 To maintain the club's excellent safety record, the coaching team plan all club sessions.
 These are adapted & managed according to specific risks (weather, road works etc) as in our Risk Assessment.
 Any run not planned or checked by the coaching team is not a club session.
 Members leading or participating in these sessions do so at their own risk.

 Here are some tips & hints to help members support this Code:

 Please ensure that you are fit enough to complete the session.
 If you feel unwell, fatigued or carrying an injury then you should reconsider whether to run.
 The coaching team (Coaches & Run Leaders) are always happy & willing to advise.

 NOTE: The handicapping system used on some club sessions not only offers the best physical challenge but provides security & support.
-PLEASE DON’T endanger others by running (tto fast or too slow) in the wrong group!
+PLEASE DON’T endanger others by running (to fast or too slow) in the wrong group!
 The coaching team are always happy to advise.

 Taking a mobile phone ensures you can obtain help for yourself & for others, so it is a recommended piece of safety equipment.